Yes, it will cost a lot of money, especially the childcare, but there are ways to get creative and spread your dollars a bit further.

 This one might be a little bit more creative and require you to do a little networking before you have your child, but could say you a TON of money in daycare costs.

-If you have a skill you can offer or something of value, consider reaching out to local day cares to negatiate a trade.
+If you have a skill you can offer or something of value, consider reaching out to local daycares to negotiate a trade.

 You might not able to do someone else’s taxes, but what can you offer that someone else might need?

-If you have a family member with a job in day care, they are allowed to care for family members without it counting against their total children.
-Some states/counties have restrictions on the amount of kids a single person can care for.
+If you have a family member with a job in daycare, they are allowed to care for family members without it counting against their total children.
+Some states/counties have restrictions on the number of kids a single person can care for.

 A family member does not count against that total.